easypanel-io/website/docs/04-templates/anonupload/index.md

 ---
-sidebar_label: AnonFiles
+sidebar_label: AnonUpload
-title: AnonFiles
+title: AnonUpload
-description: How to install AnonFiles on Easypanel?
-1-Click installation template for AnonFiles on Easypanel
+description: How to install AnonUpload on Easypanel?
+1-Click installation template for AnonUpload on Easypanel
 ---

 <!-- generated -->

-1-Click installation template for AnonFiles on Easypanel
+1-Click installation template for AnonUpload on Easypanel

 ## Description

-AnonFiles is a simple, databaseless PHP file uploader.
+AnonUpload is a simple, databaseless PHP file uploader.

 ## Instructions